Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Mechanistic conceptualization of forgetting

 \subsection{Conclusions}

-These results predict the best- and worst-case scenarios for forgetting: disjoint feature sets and orthogonal probes minimize the impact on features and forgetting, while overlapping active subspaces and correlated probes maximize it.
-This analysis provides formal support for our intuitions on the dynamics of features.
+These results predict the best- and worst-case scenarios for forgetting: disjoint feature sets minimize the impact on features and forgetting, while overlapping active subspaces maximize it.
 Furthermore, our analysis provides a \emph{mechanistic interpretation of the empirically observed U-shaped relationship between task similarity and forgetting}, where intermediately similar tasks (shared but misaligned features) interfere more than either very similar or very dissimilar tasks (disjoint sets of active features), consistent with empirical observations~\citep{ramasesh2021anatomy, lee2021continual, hiratani2024disentangling}.
-We next examine whether these theoretical predictions hold empirically.
+Next we further examine whether these theoretical predictions hold empirically.